Skip to main content

 Cardiovascular Imaging

-Yale New Haven Heart & Vascular Center offers virtually every type of advanced cardiac imaging technology, including echocardiography, ultrasound, cardiac molecular nuclear medicine imaging (single photon emission computed tomography [SPECT] and positron emission tomography [PET]), cardiac magnetic resonance imaging (MRI), and computed tomography (CT scans).
+Yale New Haven Heart and Vascular Center offers virtually every type of advanced cardiac imaging technology, including echocardiography, ultrasound, cardiac molecular nuclear medicine imaging inclusive of cardiac magnetic resonance imaging (MRI) and computed tomography (CT scans).

 Our goal is to provide the right cardiovascular test for the right patient at the right time, including state-of-the-art tests not widely available.
 Using a broad variety of imaging tests, including echocardiography, nuclear cardiac imaging, cardiac CT and cardiac MRI, our physicians can evaluate a variety of problems including: